massalabs/massa/docs/technical-doc/api.rst

 Get a data entry both at the latest final and candidate executed slots for the given addresses.

-If an existing final entry (`final_value`) is found in the active history, it will return its final value in `candidate_value` field.
+If an existing entry did not undergo any changes in the speculative history, it will return its final value in `candidate_value` field.
 If it was deleted in the active history, it will return null in `candidate_value` field.

 -   Parameters: